 Terms & Conditions

 Our Key Terms and Conditions of Sale are set out below.
 We strongly recommend that you read the full set of terms and conditions before placing an order with us.
-All defined terms used in this document are contained and explained in our full set of terms and conditions, which are downloadable in PDF format here.
 Should you have any questions, or have difficulty in obtaining the full set of terms and conditions, please contact us as soon as possible, and in any event, before placing an order.

 1.1 These Conditions are at the exclusion of any other terms that the Customer seeks to impose.
 The Customer is responsible for ensuring that the Order is complete and accurate.
 The Order shall only be deemed to be accepted when the Company issues a written acceptance of the Order.